 Preventing relapse to substance use is mainly a matter of becoming aware of the triggers to relapse and either finding ways to avoid or cope with them.
 Triggers can be external, for example being in places where substances are being used.
 Stress of any kind (job stress, financial stress, arguments with important people) can also be an external trigger.
 Triggers can also be internal such as craving, depressed mood, anxiety, hunger or fatigue.
-The key is to anticipate triggers ahead of time so they don't come as a surprise and use a plan or coping strategy to deal with the triggers.
-Usually professional help is needed to gain awareness of and plans to deal with triggers to relapse.
+The key is, whenever possible, to anticipate triggers ahead of time so they don't come as a surprise and have a plan or coping strategy to deal with the triggers.
+Usually professional help can be helpful in gain awareness of triggers and developing plans to deal with triggers to relapse.
 There are also very good medications for alcohol, opioid and tobacco use disorders that effectively reduce craving and can help prevent relapse.

 Opioid type medications that have potential to lead to addiction are only one way, and probably not the best way, to help manage chronic pain.
 So the best plan is to try all the alternatives first.